Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 comm -23 all_grayling_ids.txt blast_query_ids.txt > grayling_nohit_genes.txt
 ```
 The last line will output a file that contains the genes that are in the original search set, but not in the BLAST results, meaning they didn't align.
 The output is just a list of genes, so I won't show it, but there are 377.
 These are our putative gene candidates.
-Next, we will pull these gene IDs from our origianal protein file to have a new, candidate gene protien set.
+Next, we will pull these gene IDs from our original protein file to have a new, candidate gene protien set.

 ```
 seqkit grep -f grayling_nohit_genes.txt  grayling_all_query.pep > best_candidate_pav_genes.pep